A86 (software)

-A86 and D86 target 16-bit x86 platforms.
-Isaacson added 32-bit support in the mid 1990s in the form of A386 and D386.
-These were not distributed as shareware, but were provided to users who registered A86.
-The A86 family of products was never ported to Microsoft Windows, but it is possible to use the object files created by A386 with a Windows linker.
+The A86 family of products was never ported to Windows, but it is possible to use the object files created by A386 with a Windows linker.
 The assembler does not support 64-bit code.

 A86-specific features

+If there are errors during assembly, the error messages are inserted directly into the source code so they can be found via text editor searches.

+The messages are automatically removed if they no longer apply.
+This behavior can be turned off via a command line option.

-Any label consisting of one letter followed by one or more digits is local and can be redefined as needed, with each definition replacing the prior.
+Any label consisting of one letter followed by one or more digits is local, meaning it can be redefined as needed, with each definition replacing the prior.
 The manual recommends using L1 through L9 for normal code and M1 through M9 in macros.
 Branches to local labels are assumed to be backward, but a forward branch can be specified by prefixing the label reference with the greater than symbol (e.g.,>L2).

-Numbers starting with a zero are hexadecimal, such as 00FF, instead of using a custom prefix.
+Numbers starting with a zero are hexadecimal, such as 00FF, instead of using a prefix such as "0x" or "$".
 A trailing "K" indicates kibibytes.
 16K is the same as 16*1024 or 16384.

 Multiple registers can be pushed or popped on the same source line. push eax, edx, ebp generates one instruction for each of the three operands.

-There's shorthand for conditionally executing a single instruction. if z mov ax,bx outputs two instructions: a conditional branch followed by the move.
+There is shorthand for conditionally executing a single instruction. if z mov ax,bx outputs two instructions: a conditional branch followed by the move.

 If ret is specified as the label for a conditional branch, it automatically targets a return instruction within the 8-bit branch range (e.g., jz ret).

 Macros use a different syntax than contemporaneous assemblers.